learnification/pl-scripts/PL/example2/question_bank.md

 ###
 id: 4
 type: Drop Down
-title: HTML attribute for unique identifier
+title: HTML attribute for unique identifiers
 topic: HTML Attributes
 question: The___attribute is used to provide a unique identifier to an HTML element.
 A: Style